 This is a state full of big cities, small towns, and quirky charm that you don’t find just anywhere else.
 So next time you’re thinking of planning a trip, make Ohio the destination, not just a stop along the way.
-Whether you’re flying in for a business trip, going on a cross-country adventure, or just looking for weekend fun with the kids, these are 13 of the best places to visit in Ohio.
+Whether you’re flying in for a business trip, going on a cross-country adventure, or just looking for weekend fun with the kids, these are some of the best places to visit in Ohio.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 One of the big cities in Ohio is Cincinnati, which is a great place to visit for arts and culture.
 You can find outdoor gardens, museums, and art galleries here, including the Krohn Conservatory and many others.
 It’s located just north of Kentucky and provides a great opportunity to explore Northern Kentucky as well.
 The Ohio River breathes life into Cincinnati, and the downtown area is home to the Reds’ and Bengals’ sports stadiums and the National Underground Railroad Freedom Center.

 Cleveland, located along the shore of Lake Erie, has become a big tourist destination largely because of the Rock and Roll Hall of Fame and its popular sports teams.
 The Historic Gateway District is a fun area that’s undergone revitalization and is packed with hotels, shops, and over 60 bars and restaurants.
 For a hip scene that’s favored among young people and foodies, head to Cleveland Heights.
 There’s an annual Greek Festival worth checking out, and live music venues are plentiful and full of energy.